Thank you for helping us raise the roof on Watersmeet House

 In total over £35,000 was raised towards the £150,000 cost of the roof.
 The money was raised through a combination of donations taken online and at Watersmeet house, and a £10,000 grant.
 We also gave visitors the unique chance to ‘sponsor a slate’ and leave a message on a roof tile which have been woven into the fabric of the house, becoming a part of Watersmeet’s history.

 We had such a fantastic response, with people leaving messages for loved ones, some wedding proposals and so many poems and drawings.
 It’s been amazing to see how much Watersmeet House means to people.
-We’re so glad these slates have been woven into the roof and become part of the history of the house.

 Behind the scenes with the builders